Quezon City Black Bulls

-The Quezon City Galeries Taipan is a Filipino professional basketball team based in Quezon City.
+The Quezon City Black Bulls are a Philippine professional basketball team based in Quezon City.
 The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's North Division.
-The team plays its home games at Amoranto Arena in Diliman.
+The team plays its home games at Quezon City District 2 Gymnasium.

 The Quezon City franchise began play in the 2018 season, going by the Quezon City Capitals.
 The original name references Quezon City's status as the national capital of the Philippines from 1949 until 1976.
 It may also reference Quezon City being the biggest and most populous city in Metro Manila.

 The Quezon City franchise is one of four teams based in the Eastern Manila District of Metro Manila.

 History

 The Quezon City Capitals and Imus Bandera were the last teams to join the inaugural season of the MPBL.
 The team was represented by City Councilor Onyx Crisologo during the contract signing with the League headed by Commissioner Kenneth Duremdes.
 During the team's inaugural season, Andrew Estrella recorded the league's first triple-double against the Bataan Defenders.
 The team finished with a 5–4 to clinch the fifth seed in the playoffs, where the Capitals would lose 1–2 to the Valenzuela Classic.

 In the 2018–19 season, the team fell one game below .500 with a 12–13 record.
 Despite that, the team still ranked seventh in the regular season, earning them a playoff berth.
 The team would pull off a major upset as they swept the second-seeded Makati Super Crunch, before falling to the eventual champion San Juan Knights.
 In the 2019–20 season, the Capitals didn't perform well compared to the previous two seasons and finished 10–20, finishing 12th in the North and failed to make the playoffs for the first time.

 Logo of the Quezon City Toda Aksyon used in 2023, under the sponsorship of VFresh.

 Entering the 2022 season, the team acquired a title sponsorship with MG Motor and became Quezon City MG.
 Although the team finished 9–12, they still ranked seventh to advance to the playoffs, losing to Pasig City MCW Sports.
 The team then found a new title sponsor in Gaz N Go entering the 2023 season, becoming Quezon City Gaz N Go.
 Mid-season, the team underwent new management as it has gained the backing of the Toda Aksyon Partylist, thus renaming the team Quezon City Toda Aksyon.

+For the 2026 season, the team changed their name as the Quezon City Black Bulls.